adepierre/SniffCraft/README.md

 ## Replay Mod

 If ``LogToReplay`` is present and set to true in the configuration file when the session starts, all packets will also be logged in a format compatible with [replay mod](https://github.com/ReplayMod/ReplayMod).
 When the capture stops, you'll get a ``XXXX.mcpr`` file that can be opened by the replay mod viewer inside minecraft.
+Note that this is a compressed format.
+It may take a few seconds after the connection is closed for this file to be created correctly.
+Make sure you don't close SniffCraft during this time.

-Please note that the current player will **not** appear on this capture, as the replay mod artificially adds some packets to display it.
+The current player will **not** appear on this capture, as the replay mod artificially adds some packets to display it.

 ## License